NamanBalaji/flux/README.md

 - New consumers can choose to receive only new messages or all the old messages that the broker has in it's record
 - We provide a semantics that the consumer receives the messages of a topic in a strictly identical order as in the brokers.
 So the broker will advance the offset only when a consumer acknowledges a message.

-### Brokers and Raft
+### Brokers

-Brokers store and manage messages from producer, replicate messages to other broker servers and push messages to consumers.
+Brokers store and manage messages from producer and push messages to consumers.
+Brokers maintain a request channel to process the publishing requests in order.

-#### In-Memory Storage and Replication:
+#### In-Memory Storage:

 - Brokers store messages in-memory.
-The Raft protocol ensures that all messages are replicated across the broker group before being acknowledged to the producer.
-- Each broker group runs an instance of the Raft consensus algorithm, with one leader and multiple followers at any given time.

-#### Raft for Leader Election and Failover:

-- Brokers within a group use Raft to elect a leader and to manage leader failover transparently.
-- Leaders are responsible for replicating the log (messages) to followers and for pushing messages to consumers.
+A thread safe queue data structure is used to store the messages.
+- Brokers periodically clean up inactive subscribers and all the messages that have been ACKed.

-#### Consumer Offsets and Message Purging:
+#### Subscriber and Message Management:

-- The leader broker manages consumer offsets and periodically commits this information to the replicated log to ensure it's consistent across followers.
-- Messages are purged from the broker storage only when all consumers for a topic have acknowledged receipt, ensuring no loss of messages on consumer failure.

-#### Raft Cluster Information

-- Broker Groups as Raft Clusters: Each broker group functions as a separate Raft cluster, managing its own leader election and log replication.
-- Replication and Consensus: Raft ensures that all changes (message arrivals, consumer offsets) are replicated across all brokers in a group before being committed.
+- Consumers are set to inactive if they unsubscribe, or they fail ack when the broker pushes a message
+- Subscribers are deleted from the memory if they have inactive status and they are last activity was recorded more than their ttl
+- Messages are only deleted if they are delivered to all the subscribed consumers and if their ttl is expired

+## TODOs
+- [ ] Add unit tests
+- [ ] Add benchmarks